Quick Chicken Sweet Potato Kale Skillet with Cranberries and Goat Cheese

 - Plus, all of these healthy one-pan recipes!
 I have dozens waiting to be on your dinner menu.

 Here’s to dinner improv turned dinner staple.
-I hope it becomes a regular on your menu too!
+I hope this chicken sweet potato kale skillet becomes a regular on your menu too!

 One Pan Chicken with Sweet Potatoes Kale and Cranberries